Iban Fagoaga

-Iban Fagoaga Aguirre (born 26 March 1980) is a Spanish retired footballer, and the current assistant manager of Spanish club Eibar.
+Iban Fagoaga Aguirre (born 26 March 1980) is a Spanish retired footballer, and the current assistant manager of Rayo Vallecano.

 Mainly a central defender, Fagoaga also played as a full-back on either flank, and had his playing career mainly associated with Eibar.
 After retiring in 2009, he worked as manager of the youth and reserve sides of Eibar before going on to manage other clubs.

 Playing career

 Born in Bera, Navarre, Fagoaga joined SD Eibar in 1999, after spending four seasons at Antiguoko; he was initially assigned to the reserves in Tercera División.
 After helping in the B's promotion to Segunda División B in 2000, he made his first team debut on 18 November 2001, starting in a 1–1 Segunda División home draw against Recreativo de Huelva.

 After becoming a permanent first team member ahead of the 2002–03 season, Fagoaga scored his first professional goal on 21 December 2004, netting the opener in a 2–1 home loss also against Recre.
 On 11 July 2007, after one relegation and a consecutive promotion with the Armeros, he moved to fellow second division side Granada 74 CF on a three-year contract.

 On 4 August 2008, after the Andalusians' relegation, Fagoaga agreed to a two-year deal with Deportivo Alavés, also in division two.
 He struggled severely with injuries during his period at the club, only featuring in one match for the Babazorros (42 minutes of action, being sent off); in April 2009, the club tried to unregister him, being later denied by the LFP, and in May, the club offered him a contract rescision, which he refused.

 After spending the entire 2009–10 season recovering, but still under contract, Fagoaga left Alavés and subsequently retired.